WiktorPodobinski/ToDoManager/README.md

 1. Once the application is running, you will see a menu with several options.
 2. Enter the corresponding number for the action you want to perform.
 3. Follow the prompts and provide the required information for each action:
-   - **1. Add a task:** Enter the task name when prompted.
+   - **Add a task:** Enter the task name when prompted.
-   - **2. Complete a task:** Enter the task ID to mark as complete when prompted.
+   - **Complete a task:** Enter the task ID to mark as complete when prompted.
-   - **3. List tasks:** View the list of tasks and their completion status.
+   - **List tasks:** View the list of tasks and their completion status.
-   - **4. Remove a task:** Enter the task ID to remove when prompted.
+   - **Remove a task:** Enter the task ID to remove when prompted.
-   - **0. Exit:** Exit the application.
+   - **Exit:** Exit the application.

-## Example Usage

-Here's an example of how you can interact with the To-Do List Manager:
+That's it!
+You now have the To-Do List Manager app up and running.
+Enjoy managing your tasks!

+Make sure you have Java and IntelliJ IDEA installed on your computer before following these instructions.

+If you have any questions or need further assistance, feel free to reach out.